ETIQUETTE TO BE OBSERVED IN SRI Vrindavan-Dhama

 ENVIRONMENTAL AWARENESS/ DHAMA SEVA

 Be mindful when disposing of bottles, plastic bags, disposable diapers and other such trash.
+Throwing such non-decomposable waste in the dham results in dham aparadh, so please avoid such littering.
 Whenever possible, recycle.
 Use cloth bags when buying fruits and vegetables.
-Let us keep the Vrindavan clean.
+Let us all collectively endeavor to keep Vrindavan clean.